Palomar Mountain: Palomar Mountain State Park

-Beginning in the 1920s a fire lookout tower has been present on Boucher Hill on Palomar Mountain.
-The tower had been active until it was abandoned in 1983 and then was reactivated when the San Diego/Riverside County Chapter of the FFLA Forest Fire Lookout Association - San Diego/Riverside Chapter began manning it in 2012.
+Beginning in the 1920s, a fire lookout tower has been present on Boucher Hill on Palomar Mountain.
+The tower had been active until it was abandoned in 1983 and then was reactivated when the San Diego/Riverside County Chapter of the FFLA Forest Fire Lookout Association – San Diego/Riverside Chapter began manning it in 2012.
 Boucher Hill sees more than 11,000 visitors a season.
 The tower opens around May 1 in conjunction with the fire season and closes in early December.
-During this period the tower is typically staffed 7 days a week from 9am to 5pm.
+During this period, the tower is typically staffed 7 days a week from 9am to 5pm.

-Doane Valley, located within the State Park, is home to the Camp Palomar Outdoor School for 6th grade students in the San Diego Unified School District.
+Doane Valley, located within the State Park, is home to the Camp Palomar Outdoor School for 6th-grade students in San Diego Unified School District.

 Oak Knoll Campground

 At the base of Palomar Mountain on County Route S6 is Oak Knoll Campground, formerly known as Palomar Gardens.
 In the 1950s and 1960s, Palomar Gardens was made famous by its owner and resident, UFO contactee George Adamski.
 Adamski had a self-built, wooden observatory at Palomar Gardens and photographed objects in the night sky that he claimed were UFOs.
 Adamski co-authored the bestselling Flying Saucers Have Landed in 1953, about his alleged alien encounter experiences, and in particular his meetings with a friendly "Space Brother" from Venus named Orthon.
 The 1977 film The Crater Lake Monster had many scenes filmed on Palomar Mountain, including scenes shot at the summit restaurant, but not the scenes of the monster in a lake.